veertuinc/anka-docs/anka-build-cloud/working-with-controller-and-API.md

  Parameter | Type   | Description
  ---       |   ---  |          ---
  id      | string | Return the VM with that ID.
-If the vm does not exists the server will return the status `FAIL` apiVer  | string | Use "v1" to use Registry V1 API (faster for large deployments, without size and arch data)
+If the vm does not exists the server will return the status `FAIL`

  **Returns:**